MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 #### 4.2.54.3 Assignment Progress Bar

-After the assignment process bar is selected the app displays the userï¿½s assignment progress.
+After the assignment process bar is selected the app displays the user’s assignment progress.

 #### 4.2.54.4 Suggest Meeting Times